-- USB 2.0 ports 1 and 2.
-These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - VGA port.
-This 15-pin VGA port connects to a VGA monitor. - S/PDIF port.
-This port is for S/PDIF digital audio output devices.
+USB 2.0 ports 1 and 2.
+These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices.

+Serial port.
+This 9-pin COM port connects to serial devices such as serial mouse or keyboard..